-3 PUE Metric Calculation
+2 PUE Metric Calculation in Dedicated Data Centers

 Power Usage Effectiveness (PUE) is the recommended metric for characterizing and reporting overall data center infrastructure efficiency.
 The task force strongly recommends annual energy consumption (kWh) for all energy types as the unit of measure for PUE calculation.
 However an entry level measurement category has been included in the recommendations to allow operators that do not have consumption measurement capability to utilize demand based power readings.